Submission Deadline: March 31, 2023

 - Do you want to opt out of running an open workshop?
 If so, please justify why you choose to run a closed workshop (i.e., only accepted participants can attend)

-Upon acceptance, the submitted workshop proposal is expected to be revised and adapted for inclusion in the supplemental proceedings and ACM Digital Library.
+Upon acceptance, the submitted workshop proposal is expected to be revised and adapted for inclusion in the Adjunct Proceedings and ACM Digital Library.

-All workshops have the option of soliciting contributions for inclusion in the ACM Digital Library and supplemental proceedings of the conference.
+All workshops have the option of soliciting contributions for inclusion in the ACM Digital Library and Adjunct Proceedings of the conference.
 Workshop organizers must clearly describe in their proposal whether they plan to have workshop contributions published in this way.
 Organizers can specify page numbers for papers they solicit, but all workshop papers must use the UbiComp/ISWC 2023 templates and formatting instructions.

 Workshop Selection Process